Fast Find

 Computing the Amount of Home Office Deduction

 Generally, the amount of the deduction depends on the percentage of the home that is used for business.
-The deduction will be limited if he gross income you made from the business is less than the total business expenses.
+The deduction will be limited if the gross income you made from the business is less than the total business expenses.

-A taxpayer can use any reasonable method to compute business percentage, but the most common methods are to:
+You may use any reasonable method to compute business percentage, but the most common methods are to:

-• Divide the the total square feet or metres in the area of the home that is used for business by the total area of the home.
-Let's suppose that the total area of your home was 20,000 square feet and the space you use ONLY for business was 2,000 square feet — the business percentage would be 10%
+Let's suppose that the total area of your home was 20,000 square feet and the space you use ONLY for business was 2,000 square feet — the business percentage would be 10%.
+You could reasonable claim 10% of the expenses associated with your home as business costs.

 or